Skip to content

 • Migration costs: more difficult to assess, but we can use the break even migration cost per server by defining a target ROI.
 Now only one unknown in the previous equation: migration cost = Cost Savings / ROI - sunk cost.

-For actual cost, we need to consider:
+For actual cost, consider:

 • Server cost with HW and SW license